DORA ICT-Drittanbieter-Risikomanagement

 DORA-compliant risk assessment and due diligence of ICT third parties must go beyond a pure compliance exercise and be designed as a strategic instrument for decision-making, risk minimization, and value creation.
 The C-Suite should promote a data-centric approach that enables deep insights into the digital supply chain.

-Transforming existing third-party management processes into a DORA-compliant framework requires a strategic approach that builds on existing foundations, systematically closes gaps, and leverages synergies with related compliance requirements.
+Transforming existing third-party management processes into a DORA-compliant framework requires a strategic approach that builds on existing foundations, systematically closes gaps, and utilizes synergies with related compliance requirements.
 For the C-Suite, cost-efficient implementation is crucial that creates value rather than just causing compliance costs.

-Developing and regularly reviewing robust contingency plans for critical ICT third parties is no longer optional under DORA but an explicit regulatory requirement.
+Developing and regularly reviewing solid contingency plans for critical ICT third parties is no longer optional under DORA but an explicit regulatory requirement.
 For the C-Suite, it's crucial to view these plans as an integral part of enterprise resilience and ensure their regular review.

 Effective DORA-compliant monitoring of ICT third-party risks requires a thoughtful metric architecture and intuitive visualizations that provide both operational details and strategic insights.
 For the C-Suite, it's crucial to have a clear overview of the third-party risk portfolio status at all times through meaningful KPIs and dashboards.